lmfit/lmfit-py/doc/model.rst

 -- a function that calculates a model for some data -- and provides methods to create parameters for that model and to fit data using that model function.
-This is closer in spirit to :scipydoc:`scipy.optimize.curve_fit`, but with the advantages of using :class:`Parameters` and lmfit.
+This is closer in spirit to :scipydoc:`scipy.optimize.curve_fit`, but with the advantages of using :class:`~lmfit.parameter.Parameters` and lmfit.

 In addition to allowing you turn any model function into a curve-fitting method, Lmfit also provides canonical definitions for many known line shapes